You’re in Dubai. It’s 9 am. Your Filipino remote worker? It’s 1 pm for them.

-That’s the GST to PHT time difference in a nutshell.
+That’s the GST to PHT difference in a nutshell.

 Philippine Time runs 4 hours ahead of Gulf Standard Time.
 Always.
-No daylight saving time complications.
-No twice-yearly clock changes to remember.
+And because neither region observes daylight saving time, that gap never changes.

 | Gulf Standard Time (GST) | Philippine Time (PHT) |